Yandex Cloud

 Managed Service for ClickHouse® is available to all registered Yandex Cloud users.

-To create a database cluster in Managed Service for ClickHouse®, you need to define its settings:
+Before creating a database cluster in Managed Service for ClickHouse®, you need to decide on its configuration:

 • Storage size (fully reserved when creating the cluster).